 Stream Team volunteers help recover trash that has washed into the waterways.
-From tires to old toys, we never know what we’ll find.
-This is a great way to get involved if you don’t mind getting wet and getting your hands dirty for conservation.
+From car tires to old toys, we never know what we’ll find.
+This is an effective way to get involved as long as you don’t mind getting wet and your hands dirty for the sake of conservation.

-Throughout the year, we offer a variety of workshops on topics like green lawn care or how to build a rain barrel.
+Throughout the year, we offer a variety of workshops on topics such as green lawn care or how to build a rain barrel.
 We often organize storm drain mural painting contests, bringing together art and clean water messages.
 We are also available to present to school groups.

 Do you have a classroom or community organization that is interested in learning about water quality?
 Book a guest speaker from the Stream Team!
 We are happy to present to groups of any age with interactive programs ranging from “Build a Watershed” for younger learners to “Change Your Stormwater Footprint” for adults.
 Read on to learn more about our offerings.
 Presentations are offered free of charge to any school or community organization based in our 9-municipality service area.

-Learn about the way water flows through our community through a series of songs and games.
+Learn about the way water flows through our community in a series of songs and games.
 Brainstorm what you can do to help keep water clean for everyone.

 Are you ready to build mountains and create rivers?
 Work with a team to create your very own watershed!
-Find out what happens when it rains and consider what changes you could make on the landscape to keep the water clean and healthy.
+Find out what happens when it rains and consider what changes you could make to keep water clean and healthy.

 Learn about simple actions you can take to help keep local streams and lakes clean.
-We will discuss solutions like building rain barrels, installing rain gardens, changing you winter de-icing techniques and adopting new landscaping strategies.
+We will discuss solutions like building rain barrels, installing rain gardens, changing your winter de-icing techniques, and adopting new landscaping strategies.